The Back to Education Programme (BTEA) is run by the Department of Social Protection.

 - Notify the Department of Social Protection by filling out the Back to Education Allowance application form (available online and at our social welfare local office)

-- Pay your fees in the Admin office
+- Pay your registration fees online

 - Attend Registration Day